guillermovidalsule/PEC/Tasks/README.md

 # Tasks
-These folder contains the additional tasks that were proposed by our teacher.
+<p align="justify">These folder contains the additional tasks that were proposed by our teacher.
 The aim of these tasks was to learn the whole process of designing a PCB before doing it ourselves.
-Please note that this folder was included to show our learning progress and document our work.
+Please note that this folder was included to show our learning progress and document our work.</p>

 ### Folders & Files
 1. **Introduction** : Presentation of our first idea on how to direct the project.